kaashmonee/algorithms-and-experiments/linear-regression-gradient-descent/README.md

-# algorithms-and-experiments

-1. Linear regression with gradient descent in Python3.11.
-Please see the `linear-regression-gradient-descent` directory for writeup and code.

-## Linear regression with gradient descent
+# Linear regression with gradient descent
 using chatgpt + python3.11

 ## writeup